JayIssuree/DSA/HowToSolveCodingProblems/README.md

-## The 3 pillars of good code:
+## The 3 pillars of good code
 1. Readable
 2. Time Complexity
 3. Space Complexity

-## What skills interviewer is looking for:
+## What skills interviewer is looking for
 Analytic Skills - How can you think through problems and analyze things?

 Coding Skills - Do you code well, by writing clean, simple, organized, readable code?